 Myth: UVC does not disinfect viruses because it is not powerful enough.

-Smart UV's testing is made to be transparent, interpretable, and accessible for you.
-To see our summaries for all our lab testing you can check out our technology page here https://www.smartuv.shop/pages/technology.
+Testing of Smart UVs Apollo against pathogens is made to be transparent, interpretable, and accessible for you.
+To see our summaries for all our lab testing, you can check out our technology page here https://www.smartuv.shop/pages/technology.

-It is unclear from whence this myth derives because it is in contradiction to the other myths.
-UVC is more effective than a lot of current cleaning products without the residual risks that come with cumulative chemical exposure.
+It is unclear from where this myth derives because it is in contradiction to the other myths.
+UVC is more effective than disinfectant products without the residual risks that come with cumulative chemical exposure.

 UVC Safety and Protection

-To ensure safe usage operators and staff need to be properly educated, trained and informed regarding the hazards of UVC and follow appropriate precautions.
+To ensure safe usage, operators and staff need to be adequately educated, trained, and informed regarding the hazards of UVC and follow appropriate precautions.
 Following these steps will create a controlled environment, which can be very safe for UVC disinfection use.